samgriesemer/vim-roam/README.md

 # Why you shouldn't use Vim-roam
-While Vim-roam can help improve your wiki experience in Vim, there are a number of reasons why Vim-roam may be not be for you:
+While Vim-roam can help improve your wiki experience in Vim, there are a number of reasons why Vim-roam may not be for you:

 - **Vim-roam is still in an early development stage**.
 I've mostly put this together in my free time as I've picked up Vimscript, and this plugin may not meet the level of quality